hotohoto/study-notes/dev/kubernetes.md

 - also supports virtual hosts
 - One of the open project controllers can be used.
   - e.g. NGINX Ingress
+- seems to get the external IP address by querying by the ingress hostname
+  - so ingress is not suitable for development environment

 https://stackoverflow.com/questions/45079988/ingress-vs-load-balancer